-By now you know, we LIVE for epic Ikea hacks.
-And while, yes, there are companies that will basically hack your furniture, hardware, and decor for you, we have a serious soft spot for the creative DIYers who are able to turn the Swedish retailer’s iconic staples into reimagined masterpieces all on their own.
-Call it deception or utter ingenuity, we can all agree the internet’s varied iterations of Ikea’s home essentials are nothing short of inspirational—no matter which way you label it.
+By now you know that we live for epic IKEA hacks.
+And while, yes, there are companies that will basically hack your furniture, hardware, and decor for you, we have a soft spot for the creative DIY’ers who are able to turn the Swedish retailer’s iconic staples into reimagined masterpieces all on their own.
+Whether you call it trickery or utter ingenuity, you have to admit the internet’s creative takes on IKEA’s home essentials are nothing short of inspiring.

-From a tabletop-turned-headboard to incredible Tarva dresser upgrades to easy Kallax elevations, we’re always on the lookout for new and noteworthy transformations.
-So, who better to source clever hacks and reinventions from than the pros who know their way around Ikea best?
+We’re always on the lookout for new and noteworthy transformations.
+Some recent ones that got our attention include incredible Tarva dresser updates, easy Kallax upgrades, and even a tabletop-turned-headboard.
+So who better to source clever hacks and reinventions from than the pros who know their way around IKEA best?

-“We like to slipcover Ikea pieces, courtesy of our local seamstress, to elevate the experience and make the furniture seem unique and special,” says Jason Oliver Nixon of the lifestyle brand and whimsical home decor and fashion company, Madcap Cottage.
+“We like to slipcover IKEA pieces, courtesy of our local seamstress, to elevate the experience and make the furniture seem unique and special,” says Jason Oliver Nixon of lifestyle brand and whimsical home decor and fashion company Madcap Cottage.
 “Case in point: In this living room, we took two Bosnas ottomans and slipcovered them in the Madcap Cottage print Mill Reef in the Palm colorway—$17.99 ottomans never looked so chic!”

 To get this job done, you’ll need a simple woven placemat (like the SAMTLIGA placemat), rope, parachute cord, monofilament, an embroidery needle, and a hot glue gun.

 Another Joy Cho–approved transformation?
 With two kiddos of her own running around at home, the designer understands the value of savvy toy storage.
-“We started with this inexpensive Ikea coffee table that was simple to put together.
-But we wanted to add a little color and fun to them so we busted out the spray paint and painted each one a different shade of blue,” Cho explains in her guide.
+“We started with this inexpensive IKEA coffee table that was simple to put together.
+But we wanted to add a little color and fun, so we busted out the spray paint and painted each one a different shade of blue,” Cho explains in her guide.

 Talk about a practical and cool way to wrangle your little one’s go-to toys.
-The best thing about Ikea’s LALLEROD coffee table is that it keeps clutter from accumulating on the floor while still letting you easily spot and grab what it holds inside.
+The best thing about IKEA’s Lalleröd coffee table is that it stops clutter from accumulating on the floor while letting you easily spot and grab what’s inside.

-“My all-time fave ikea hack was when years ago jenny komenda made the Billy bookcase look like custom built-ins by adding arched details to the top, trim down the middle, and contrasting paint to the inside,” recalls Shavonda Gardner, the blogger behind SG Style.
-“They felt very Moroccan and I had never seen anything like it at the time.
-She also did a PAX closet hack that’s pretty phenomenal, too!”
+“My all-time fave IKEA hack was when Jenny Komenda made the Billy bookcase look like custom built-ins by adding arched details to the top, trim down the middle, and contrasting paint to the inside,” recalls Shavonda Gardner, the blogger behind SG Style.
+“It felt very Moroccan, and I had never seen anything like it at the time.
+She also did a Pax closet hack that’s pretty phenomenal too.“

 In the same vein as Jenny Komenda’s rendition, this arched, color-coded display from Design*Sponge aims to impress.